 Some of the materials and graphical elements found on this website are subject to copyrights held by other organizations.
 In such cases, some restrictions on the reproduction of materials or graphical elements may apply and it may be necessary to seek permission from the rights holder prior to reproducing the material.

 To obtain permission to reproduce materials on this website for commercial purposes, or to obtain information concerning copyright ownership and restrictions on reproduction from this website, please contact Elections Canada at:

 For people who are deaf or hard of hearing:

 The official marks of Elections Canada, including the Elections Canada wordmark and logos, the Canada's Democracy Week wordmarks and logos may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.

 In order to effectively operate its website, Elections Canada uses external service providers.
 Such service providers are bound by a contract with Elections Canada to treat any personal information they receive in a manner consistent with the provisions of the Privacy Act.

 Elections Canada is committed to achieving a high standard of accessibility as defined in the Standard on Web Accessibility and the Standard on Optimizing Websites and Applications for Mobile Devices.
 In the event of difficulty using our Web pages, applications or device-based mobile applications, please contact us for assistance or to obtain alternative formats such as regular print, Braille or another appropriate format.

 Information Archived on the Web

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
-As per the Communications Policy of the Government of Canada, you can request alternate formats on the "Contact us" page.
+As per the Policy on Communications and Federal Identity, you can request alternate formats on the "Contact us" page.